unq-lids-sistemas-distribuidos/curso/README.md

 -   [16-opty.pdf](./labs/16-opty.pdf)

+__Ref__:

+  - Distributed Systems and Concepts - Chapter 16: Transactions and Concurrency Control.

 ## Timey: time based concurrency control (Opcional)

 In this session you will implement a transaction server using time based concurrency control.
 You will also learn how to implement a updatable data structure in Erlang that can be accessed by concurrent, possibly distributed, processes.
 Before you start you should know how time based concurrency control.